2003 Fiesta Bowl: Criticisms of the call

-Sports writers also criticized Porter for throwing the penalty flag late.
+Much of the criticism focused on Porter's delay in throwing the penalty flag.
 In a retrospective piece, Dennis Dodd of CBS Sports observed, "It appears that Miami's Glenn Sharpe did hold Chris Gamble off the line, but that would make the call even more ridiculous.
-That means that Porter threw the flag a good 10 seconds after the snap.
+That means that Porter threw the flag a good 10 seconds after the snap."
 Reilly expressed a similar sentiment: "In all my years of watching overweight, bespectacled guys in striped shirts fling flags after pass plays, I've never seen a flag flung so flagrantly late.
 You felt like you could've assembled a ship in a bottle in that time."
 Le Batard called the penalty "terribly late," continuing to note, "It came so long after the end zone contact being alleged that UM players were dancing at midfield before most of them were even aware there was a flag on the field."
 Ken Dorsey also criticized the delay, stating, "My whole thing is good calls and bad calls happen, but just make the call.
 Don't wait as long as you did to throw the flag."

-Nonetheless, both contemporary and retrospective analyses have defended Porter, contending that he made the correct call on the field.
-Despite his later criticism, Dodd defended the call in the months following the game, noting that the foul was not noticed by audiences due to the camera angle used on the broadcast: "Whether it takes five seconds or five minutes, they teach officials, above all, to get the call right.
-Porter did."
-Dave Parry, then the Big Ten Conference supervisor of officials, also noted the camera angle's influence on viewer perception:

-"The timing of the flag might have looked not good. [...]
-Terry was probably trying to be very thorough.
-He signaled a push for a defensive pass interference, then a signal for holding [sic].
-There is a time lapse there.
-When the camera showed it they didn't see the line of scrimmage.
-They saw the downfield play about 7 or 8 yards."

-Berry Tramel of The Oklahoman criticized the reactions from Fouts and Reilly in particular: